thegymnasium/seemingly-seamless/slides-design-philosophy.md

 learners first

 Notes:
+- UX first:
-- learners, students, people, humans first
+- learners of all sorts: students, people, humans (and machines)
-- (and machines)

 ---

-### design leads development<!-- .element: class="hide" -->
+### design and development as a conversation<!-- .element: class="hide" -->

-design leads development
+design and development as a conversation

 Notes:
+- there's this idea of "T" shaped people/skills in the scrum/agile ethos
+- cross funtional teams
+- multidisciplinary teams members who have multiple skill sets

 ---